Peter-SB/Minimal-Vs-Controller-API-Article/README.md

 }
 ```

-With this setup, Swagger will generate a UI at `/swagger` where you can interact with the API, making it much easier to manually test the endpoints and see live documentation.
+With this setup, Swagger will generate a UI at `/swagger` where we can interact with the API, making it much easier to manually test the endpoints and see live documentation.
 This is especially useful for early stages of development.

 ## Integration vs Unit Testing: